 He hammered out the shape of the body by hand.
 The neck took the most time because he had to bend everything by hand and hammer.

 His biggest challenge was the movement of the metal when welding.
 Because he did everything by hand rather than with a machine, there was some variation in the way the metal moved.

 The final cello is about 6% larger than a standard full-size cello, and it weighs roughly twice as much.

-It has no bass bar, but instead has what he described as a rib that runs from the top to the bottom block on the inside of the belly.
+It has no bass bar but instead has what he described as a rib that runs from the top to the bottom block on the inside of the belly.
 He explained that steel does not require the extra support of the bass bar.
-In order to avoid restricting the sound, he used this rib instead.
+To avoid restricting the sound, he used this rib instead.